Home Region: North India (South Asia)

 No Polity found.
 Add one here.

 The Middle Ganga corresponds to the eastern portion of the Upper Ganga Plain, in the eastern part of the north-central modern Indian state of Uttar Pradesh and the state of Bihar.
 Between c.
-650 and 780 CE, it was under the control of the Kanauj polity.
+650 and 780 CE, it was under the control of the Kannauj polity.

-Like many other Indian polities between the seventh and the eleventh centuries, Kanauj was ruled by a king, who received support from a number of key ministers, and who controlled provincial territories indirectly, through a hierarchy of princes and officials (higher tier, in charge of provinces) and visayapatis (lower tier, in charge of districts).
+Like many other Indian polities between the seventh and the eleventh centuries, Kannauj was ruled by a king, who received support from a number of key ministers, and who controlled provincial territories indirectly, through a hierarchy of princes and officials (higher tier, in charge of provinces) and visayapatis (lower tier, in charge of districts).
 [1]

 [1]: (Mishra 1977, 137-144) Shyam Manohar Mishra.
 1977.
 Yaśovarman of Kanauj: A Study of Political History, Social, and Cultural Life of Northern India During the Reign of Yaśovarman.
 Abhinav Publications.